Memphis International Airport

-Memphis International Airport (IATA: MEM, ICAO: KMEM, FAA LID: MEM) is a civil-military airport located 7 mi southeast of Downtown Memphis in Shelby County, Tennessee, United States.
+Memphis International Airport (IATA: MEM, ICAO: KMEM, FAA LID: MEM) is a civil-military airport located 7 mi southeast of downtown Memphis in Shelby County, Tennessee, United States.
 It is the primary international airport serving Memphis.
 It covers 3900 acre and has four runways.

 It is home to the FedEx Express global hub, often referred to as the FedEx Superhub or simply the Superhub, which processes many of the company's packages.
-Nonstop FedEx destinations from Memphis include cities across the continental United States, Canada, Europe, the Middle East, Asia and South America.
+Nonstop FedEx destinations from Memphis include cities across the continental United States, Canada, Europe, the Middle East, Asia, and South America.

-From 1993 to 2009, Memphis International had the largest cargo operations of any airport worldwide.
-It dropped to the second position in 2010, just behind Hong Kong.
-It still remained the busiest cargo airport in the United States and in the Western Hemisphere, until 2020, when it once again became the world's busiest cargo handling airport due to the surge in ecommerce partly caused by the COVID-19 pandemic.
+From 1993 to 2009, Memphis International was the world’s busiest airport for cargo operations.
+It dropped to second place in 2010, just behind Hong Kong.
+It still remained the busiest cargo airport in the United States and the Western Hemisphere.
+It briefly rose to first place once again in 2020 due to the surge in ecommerce partly caused by the COVID-19 pandemic but dropped back to second place in 2021.

 The airport averages over 80 passenger flights per day.
 The 164th Airlift Wing of the Tennessee Air National Guard is based at the co-located Memphis Air National Guard Base, operating C-17 Globemaster III transport aircraft.